-The reporting file can be downloaded from L2S and from our web site, npd.no.
-The operators' deadline for submitting the reporting file to the NPD is 15 October.
-It is important that you deliver at the deadline, for the NPD to meet subsequent deadline with the MPE.
+The reporting file can be downloaded from L2S and from the Directorate's web site.
+The operators' deadline for submitting the reporting file to the Directorate is 15 October.
+It is important that you deliver at the deadline, for the Directorate to meet subsequent deadline with the MoE.

 The guidelines are provided in English.
 The reporting file is also in English but contains some Norwegian phrases.
 There are technical reasons for this, and there is no translation to English in the reporting file.
-If this is a problem, please contact the NPD.
+Please contact the Directorate for any questions regarding this.

-If there are significant changes to the reporting due to the budgetary processes in the production licenses' management committees after 15 October, please contact the NPD as soon as possible to clarify whether there is a need to submit an updated reporting file.
+If there are significant changes to the reporting due to the budgetary processes in the production licenses' management committees after 15 October, please contact the Directorate as soon as possible to clarify whether there is a need to submit an updated reporting file.